 RWC is a treble voice ensemble that exists to create a safe and welcoming space for community, inclusion, and unification within the LGBTQ+ and Allies singing community.
 We invite all people, regardless of gender identity or expression, to come sing with us.
 Our music is generally in the soprano/alto vocal range; however, we occasionally sing soprano/alto/baritone music because we have some wonderfully low altos who sing with us!
 The group is non-auditioned and is open to all levels regardless of where you are on your singing journey.
 We provide resources including rehearsal MP3s/CDs, sectional rehearsals, and even one-on-one time with our director before rehearsals if you would like.

-Come sing with us!
-We rehearse on Tuesday evenings at Ginter Park Presbyterian Church on the north side of Richmond at 7-9pm beginning in late August through our Spring concert.
-You are welcome to sit in on a rehearsal to see if we are the right chorus for you.
+We rehearse Tuesday nights from 7:00-9:00 at Ginter Park Presbyterian Church in the Northside of Richmond between the months of September and May.
+You are more than welcome to come sit in on a rehearsal to see if we are the right chorus for you!

 Do I have to audition?

 No, we are a non-auditioned chorus.
 The director will do a voice placement that involves singing a few warm ups and scales to figure out your general range and vocal color and determine your section of the chorus.
 You do not have to sing alone in the voice placement if that is uncomfortable for you.